Akasaka International Law, Patent & Accounting Office.

 Three Principles for Success:

-1. Legal arguments should be a last resort.
+1. Legal arguments are a last resort.

-2. Use numbers and visualizations at the day-to-day conversation level.
+2. Use numbers and visuals daily.

-3. Intentionally educate the user on these practices.
+3. Intentionally teach the user these things.

 You are welcome to contact us via the Contact Form to discuss and for more information.